HighProxies secure DNS guide

 1

-Navigate to Settings > Network & internet.
-Select your active Wi-Fi or Ethernet connection.
+Go to Settings > Network & internet and select your active Wi-Fi or Ethernet connection.

 2